kemasuda/jaxstar/README.md

 # jaxstar

-fast isochrone fitting using HMC-NUTS
+Fast isochrone fitting using HMC-NUTS.
+The code is described in https://arxiv.org/abs/2209.03279